CCDirectLink/CLS/proposals/1/standardized-mod-format.md

  "description": <Optional human-readable string>,

- "preload": <Optional filename of a script>, "postload": <Optional filename of a script>, "prestart": <Optional filename of a script>,
+ "postload": <Optional filename of a script>,
  "main": <Optional filename of a script.
 For example, "mod.js" loads the file "mod.js" within the mod folder>, "module": <Optional boolean - if true, all scripts are loaded as ES6 modules, otherwise they aren't.
-Defaults to true>,
+Defaults to false>,

  "usesRequire": <Optional boolean - if true, "require" is being used by the mod, otherwise it isn't.
 Defaults to true>, }
 ```

+Note that additional fields may be present.

+It is not required for a modloader to interpret these fields, but the modloader *may* interpret them.

 ### Asset Handling